SydneyFisher/task1/README.md

 ```Python
 python3 solution.py
 ```
-The output should be time the mouse spent in each compartment.
+The output should be the time the mouse spent in each compartment.